SMARTNET MOBILITY SECURITY +

 Production lines will have to switch from internal combustion engines to electric motors and petrol stations switch from liquid handling to solid energy storage and handling.
 They won't like it, because their present investments will be devalued instantly on the stock markets.
 Or at least that is how they will perceive it.

 That is not true of course.
 Any company that embraces change head on will retain the confidence of investors.
 History shows us that refusal to move with the times is where the danger is.
 Like Kodak film versus digital cameras.
 Traditional film based camera companies folded.
 Those engaging with the technology opened up a whole new era of possibilities, giving photography to everyone with a mobile phone.
+Film is replaced with solid-state memory cards.

 RED FLAG STAGNATION - TECHNOLOGY ASSASSINATION